US, Italy united on Ukraine, with slightly different tones - NewsBreak

 A key government party, the 5-Star Movement, is insisting that only defensive, short-range weapons be shipped, not any with offensive capabilities, while right-wing leader Matteo Salvini, a former interior minister, is against more arm shipments to Ukraine.

-Members of the left-wing Democratic Party also are asking Draghi to urge the U.S. to lower its tone.

 Public sentiment against sending arms to Ukraine has grown to around half, according to Renato Mannheimer, a sociologist at the Eumetra social and market research agency.
-Some of that sentiment is rooted in pacifism, partly conditioned by Italy's closeness to the Vatican, as well as in a strain of anti-Americanism derived from U.S.-led wars on foreign soil.
-That is accompanied by fears over igniting a wider war that could escalate into a nuclear threat, he said.
+Some of that sentiment is rooted in pacifism, and some is related to fears of igniting a wider war, including fears of a nuclear escalation, he said.

 Italians over 40 have palpable memories of their close geographic location to Ukraine.
 Shortly after the Chernobyl nuclear disaster in 1986, nuclear contamination reached Italy and Italians were warned not to eat salad or drink milk for weeks.

 Italy already has invoked secrecy over its military support out of security concerns.
-But Draghi can also point to parliament’s overwhelming support to aid Ukraine in March to play down any friction within his broad-based coalition.
+But Draghi can also point to parliament’s overwhelming support to aid Ukraine last month to play down any friction within his broad-based coalition.

 “Maybe the message that Draghi will bring to Biden in these hours is: ‘We are on the side of the Americans, but let’s not make this a war of good against evil, of light against darkness,’” said Alessia De Luca, a political analyst at the ISPI think tank in Milan.